Vero Beach, Florida: Post-Columbian

 In 1715, a Spanish treasure fleet wrecked off the coast of Vero.
 Eleven out of twelve Spanish ships carrying tonnes of silver foundered in a hurricane.
 The remains of the silver attracted pirates.
 A group of 300 unemployed English privateers led by Henry Jennings stole about £87,500 in gold and silver in their first acts of piracy.
 The coins still wash to the shore to this day.

 In 1872, Captain Allen W. Estes officially established the first land patent between the Atlantic Ocean and the Indian River Lagoon, after settling in the area in 1870.

 In 1893, Henry Flagler’s Florida East Coast Railway began operation through the area.

-The town of Vero was chartered on June 13, 1919.
+The town of Vero was chartered on June 10, 1919, with a population of 71 residents.

-Vero was officially renamed "Vero Beach" and was switched from being part of St. Lucie County to become the county seat of Indian River County when it was formed in June, 1925.
+Vero was switched from being part of St. Lucie County to being designated the county seat of the newly-formed Indian River County on May 19, 1925 and was officially renamed "Vero Beach".
 There are many theories on possible origin of the city name, but there's no consensus.
 Early residential construction in the area often utilized Florida cracker architecture style.

 During the war year of 1942, the U.S. Navy selected 1500 acre surrounding the Vero Beach Municipal Airport as the site of Fort Pierce Naval Amphibious Training Base, a Naval Air Station.
 Due to the bombing practices conducted during the WWII, there are many buried explosives and the Army Corps officials have conducted ongoing search & clearing exercises for the potentially dangerous items since 2014.

 In 1951, Barber Bridge was built from mainland to barrier islands.
 It was later demolished and replaced in 1995 with the Merrill P. Barber Bridge.
 It is named after Merrill P. Barber who was the mayor of Vero beach in 1947.

 In 1957, Piper Aircraft began research and development in Vero Beach.
 In 1961 Piper Aircraft moved administrative and manufacturing operations to Vero after completing building additions.

 In 1965, the A1A bridge over the Sebastian Inlet connected the two barrier islands.
 In 1979, the 17th Street Bridge was completed, allowing a second point of access from Vero Beach mainland to the barrier islands.